raviwhitehat/AI-learning/README.md

 # AI-learning
 this is an repository maded by me while I am learning AI.
-You can use this reposit0ory as you want.
+You can use this repository as you want.
 Remember I am learning from cs50.ai and many more Resources.